Lisa Loeb: Film and television appearances

 In addition to television shows, Loeb has also appeared in the horror films House on Haunted Hill (1999), Serial Killing 4 Dummys (1999), and Fright Night (2011).
 She has done voice work including the voice of Mary Jane Watson for the animated show Spider-Man: The New Animated Series, broadcast on MTV.
 Loeb also voiced the character of Lutina in the video game Grandia Xtreme and characters for The Rugrats Movie and Shorty McShorts' Shorts.
 As of 2012, Loeb provided the voice of Princess Winger on the Disney Junior animated series Jake and the Never Land Pirates.In 2008, Loeb was one of the contributors to Carrie Borzillo-Vrenna's book Cherry Bomb; she gave advice on how to be the perfect hostess.

 In 2010, Loeb provided guest voices for Disney's Special Agent Oso.
 In 2012, she provided voice over talent for BonTon industries in their spring TV spots.
 In December 2012, Loeb made a brief cameo as Matthew Settle's (Rufus Humphrey) love interest in "New York, I Love You XOXO", the final episode of Gossip Girl.In February 2013, Loeb also made a cameo in an episode of Workaholics where her song "Stay (I Missed You)" is referenced several times.
 In January 2014, Loeb appeared on the cover of Making Music.
 In April 2014, Loeb appeared in the first episode of Last Week Tonight with John Oliver in a short musical sketch about Oregon's health care website failure.

-In 2015, Loeb appeared as Julie, lead singer of the fictitious band "Natalie is Freezing", in "Advanced Safety Features", a season 6 episode of the TV series Community.
+In 2015, Loeb appeared as Julie, lead singer of the fictitious band "Natalie is Freezing", in the episode "Advanced Safety Features" of the TV series Community.
 She also appeared as herself in Hot Tub Time Machine 2.
-Other shows she has recently been involved in include Orange Is the New Black, About a Boy, King of the Nerds, The Muppet Show, Sunny Side Up Show, and Fuller House.In 2021, Loeb appeared in a GEICO commercial campaign singing her hit “Stay” setup as an audition.
+Other shows she has recently been involved in include Orange Is the New Black, About a Boy, King of the Nerds, Sunny Side Up Show, and Fuller House.In 2021, Loeb appeared in a GEICO commercial campaign singing her hit “Stay” setup as an audition.

+in 2024, Loeb made a special appearance in That 90s Show as the main character Leia, played her in her own music video, “Stay”.

 Businesses

 According to People: "Though Lisa Loeb rose to fame as a singer, she's probably just as well known for her eyeglasses."
 In November 2010, Loeb launched the Lisa Loeb Eyewear Collection.
-Each type of frame is named after one of her song titles, and while most models are for women, there are models for young girls and men.
+Each type of frame is named after one of her song titles, and while most models are for women, there are models for young girls and for men.

 Loeb also sells a brand of coffee called her "Wake Up!
 Brew", a reference to her "Everybody Wake Up" song from her Camp Lisa album.
 The brand is organic and fair trade, with all profits going to Camp Lisa, and it is only available through the Coffee Fool website.

 She constructed a crossword puzzle with Doug Peterson for The New York Times, which was published on June 6, 2017.